-What can you do: Share your best articles to social networks in chunks for a few times.
+What can you do: Share your best articles to social networks in chunks a few times.
 This works perfectly for list articles and how-to articles.
-Tweet one piece of advice or technique from an article, e.g. once a week or several times a month.
+Tweet one piece of advice or technique from an article, e.g., once a week or several times a month.

-Here’s our article on how to promote a website.
-And here’s our video on the same topic:
+Here’s article on how to promote a website.
+And here’s video on the same topic:

-Obviously, we’ve received so many views due to the combination of the two methods described above.
-We often chopped our tips videos into separate mini-videos and published them on Facebook and LinkedIn with a link to the full version.
+We’ve received so many views due to the combination of the two methods described above.
+We often chopped tips videos into separate mini-videos and published them on Facebook and LinkedIn to link to the full version.

 We also converted some of our infographics into tweets:

 When implementing #hreflang tags, remember that they are bidirectional! ????

 In other words, if you add a hreflang tag to an English page pointing to the Italian variant, then the Italian variant must return the favor with a hreflang tag pointing to the English page. pic.twitter.com/PWxiF5q9Pu

 That was pretty easy because infographics were already present in the blog articles on the relevant topic.